Skip navigation

 Signs It’s Time for a New AC System

 When comparing heating systems, boilers are central to traditional setups and can use fuels like oil or propane.
 Electric furnaces typically have higher efficiency ratings but often come with a higher cost to operate due to electricity prices.
 Oil furnaces and propane-powered systems are common alternatives where natural gas is unavailable.
-Replacing an old system with a new boiler or a new furnace can significantly improve efficiency and comfort in your home.
+Replacing an old system, such as an outdated central air conditioner, with a new boiler or a new furnace can significantly improve efficiency and comfort in your home.
+If you’re evaluating whether upgrading your HVAC system is the right move, understanding when to replace old AC can help guide your decision.

 Upgrading your AC in the spring is the smart choice, ensuring you stay ahead of the summer heat and get your new system installed before peak season.
 Learn why spring is the best time for AC installation in Connecticut and take advantage of better scheduling and energy savings.
-Contact us to schedule your free estimate on a new cooling system.
+Fall is also an excellent time for new AC installation, as lower demand can mean better pricing and faster service from contractors.

 This is an image of a new AC unit on the side of the house.
 The headline reads don't get caught in the heat upgrade before it's too late!